 It is natural for expecting parents to prepare their home and environment for the arrival of their baby.
 This includes childproofing home gadgets and furniture to purchasing new ones to ensure safety.
 Another procedure that allows parents to safeguard against future medical emergencies is stem cell preservation of their newborn’s umbilical cord blood.

-The stem cells present in the umbilical cord can be saved and preserved for up to 20 years of the child’s life.
+The stem cells present in the can be saved and preserved for up to 20 years of the child’s life.

-- HPC cells of the bone marrow also serve a similar purpose.
-However, the HPC cells from umbilical cord are even lesser mature than the bone marrow stem cells, increasing their chance of being accepted by a recipient.
+- HPC cells of the bone marrow also serve a similar purpose(stem cell preservation).
+However, the HPC cells from the umbilical cord are even lesser mature than the bone marrow stem cells, increasing their chance of being accepted by a recipient.

 - The procurement of umbilical cord stem cells is relatively easier and painless.

-- Preserving umbilical cord stem cells is valuable for couples that have a family history of cancer or other illness.
+- Stem cell preservation is valuable for couples that have a family history of cancer or other illness.

 - Cord blood cells banked privately have specific health insurance policy restrictions.
 Stem cells might not be the right course of action for a particular illness.